naoko-portfolio/tcp-udp-socket-programming-cpp/README.md

 ### Questions I Had

-**If UDP has to specify the server's IP address and port number every time, why is it faster than TCP?**
+**Q. If UDP has to specify the server's IP address and port number every time, why is it faster than TCP?**

 At first, I thought TCP would be faster because it remembers the server's address after `connect()`, while UDP specifies the destination address every time with `sendto()`.